rwojsznis/navidrome-listenbrainz-jams/docs/behavior.md

 - `exists` = found in Navidrome, song id known; gets added to the playlist in the same tick.
-- `downloaded` = file moved into the import dir (and, if fingerprinting is on, tagged with its MusicBrainz recording id), awaiting a Navidrome rescan; it's re-resolved on a later tick once indexed.
+- `downloaded` (and its synonym `imported`) = file moved into the import dir (and, if fingerprinting/lyrics are on, tagged with its MusicBrainz recording id and given a sibling `.lrc`), awaiting a Navidrome rescan; it's re-resolved on a later tick once indexed.
+The downloader keeps re-triggering a (throttled) rescan for any track left in this state, so it self-heals across restarts.
 - `missing` = not found and not (yet) downloadable.
 Re-attempted each tick until `attempts` reaches `max_retries`, then left alone (still revivable via Retry).